 Campus Dining Hall Policies

-- Shoes and shirt are required for entrance into the dining hall.
+- Shoes and shirt are required for entrance into the dining center.

-- Please eat at the dining center designated on your meal cards associated with your conference and in the timeframe provided by your conference.
+- Please pick up your meals at the dining center designated on your meal cards associated with your conference and in the timeframe provided by your conference.